darthrellimnad/evergreen-functional-fe-web-app/README.md

 13. UI Prototypes can be created and shared with plain html files or a tool like codepen.
 14. Basic terminal or browser can be used to make curl or fetch calls for testing BE endpoints and designing api integration logic for the FE.
 15. We just need a browser and text editor (and maybe terminal) to make quality stuff.
 Unit and integration tests can be made to run in browser, but often it's more practical to use other tools.
 16. Make quality controls and a test plan based on your application's requirements.
-And remember to watch out for external links.
+Remember to watch out for external links.
 17. Learn as much as you can about the needs and desires of the real humans who may use the app.
 Don't discriminate.
 18. Make sure to use a "cache busting" strategy when updating static files for the FE.
 19. Learn about [web standards and the "web content accessibility guidelines" (WCAG)](https://www.w3.org/WAI/standards-guidelines/).
 Accessible design improves the experience for all.